How to Handle Employee No Call, No Shows

 Creating a policy is not enough.
 You must ensure that all workers understand what’s required of them and have signed a document confirming that they agreed to the policy.
 New hires should also be taught about the work attendance and absences policy.
 You can do this during orientation or an initial meeting with the new hires.

 Show your employees how important it is to be at work on time and perform their tasks as scheduled.
+They must know that you take discipline in the workplace seriously.
 When they understand the reasons behind the policy, they will have greater respect for it.

 Communication with Your Employees Is Crucial

 While a no call no show can be frustrating, there’s likely to be an explanation behind it all.
 So, instead of getting angry, consider looking into why this is happening.
 Schedule a one-on-one session with the no-call, no-show employee when they come to work and talk about the problem.

 The employee could be dealing with a personal or family issue that is affecting her performance, or it could be due to a lack of motivation.
 By encouraging employees to talk, you can have a better understanding of their situation and may even be able to help them.
 A simple change from the morning to the evening shift or giving them a day off may make a huge difference in your employee’s life.
 Of course, this will have an impact on your business’ success.